 A marriage license gives a couple the legal authority to marry in the State of Maine.
 Licenses must be obtained from either of the parties' municipality of residence (assuming at least one party is a Maine resident), or from any municipality in Maine if neither party is a Maine resident.

 In Westbrook, marriage licenses are issued by appointment only.
 Please allow approximately 30 minutes to complete the application process.
-Licenses are issued between 8:30 a.m. until 4 p.m.
-Monday through Friday.
+Licenses may be obtained during our regular business hours (7:30am - 4pm, Monday - Friday, with the last appointment of the day at 3:30pm).
 Please call our office at 207-591-8131 to schedule an appointment.
 Both parties must be present.

 Age / Parental Consent